 Parent Infant Program

 The River School’s Parent-Infant Program is a free resource for families of children diagnosed with hearing loss, ages birth to three.
-Parents, along with their infants and toddlers, meet each week at The River School for an hour.
+Parents, along with their infants and toddlers, meet each week at The River School for an hour and a half.
 Parents learn about issues relating to hearing loss and share experiences with other families in similar situations, while the children engage in fun, language-stimulating activities.
 We embrace all communication options and strive to discuss topics that interest and support families.

 The Parent-Infant Program provides:

 - Information on listening technology (cochlear implants, hearing aids, etc.), communication choices, and community resources

 The program is facilitated by a multi-disciplinary team with training in speech-language pathology, early childhood education and development, deaf education, audiology, and psychology.